 These “free” apps offer full functionality, with advertisements that appear on banners across the screen, or ads that pop-up to fill the screen between activities (interstitial ads).
 Often these apps offer a paid upgrade to remove ads, and they receive money every time an ad is seen or clicked.

 The ad-free version or upgrade should always be used if a speech therapy client will be using the app, since the ads are often flashy to attract attention, and take clients out of the app when touched.
+Your client is expecting a professional service, not 3rd party advertisements.

 Real Cost: You’ll deal with the annoyance of closing ads between screens or accidentally clicking on them, which may be worth paying a fee to remove ads to avoid.
 You may also be using more data or battery life than you realize.